Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 31 Oktober 2024 01.33.05 UTC
+- WIB: Kamis, 31 Oktober 2024 02.21.06 UTC
-- WITA: Kamis, 31 Oktober 2024 02.33.05 UTC
+- WITA: Kamis, 31 Oktober 2024 03.21.06 UTC
-- WIT: Kamis, 31 Oktober 2024 03.33.05 UTC
+- WIT: Kamis, 31 Oktober 2024 04.21.06 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude